MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/configure-microsoft-teams-dialer.md

     - Upon successful validation, the status corresponding to **Phone system license** and **Teams license** displays **Status: Successfully set up**.
 Proceed to step 4.
         > [!div class="mx-imgBorder"]
         > ![Phone system and Microsoft Teams licenses successful validation](media/teams-dialer-systems-validation-successful.png "Phone system and Microsoft Teams licenses successful validation")
     - <a name="tenant-admin-contact"></a> If any of the validations fails, you can't proceed with the configuration.
-You must contact your tenant administrator to set up the phone system and Microsoft Teams for your organization.
+Contact your tenant administrator to set up the phone system and Microsoft Teams for your organization.
     When the tenant administrator completes the configuration of [phone system](https://docs.microsoft.com/MicrosoftTeams/setting-up-your-phone-system) and [Teams licenses](https://docs.microsoft.com/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business), you can continue with the configuration.
 Select **Check status**.
         > [!div class="mx-imgBorder"]
         > ![Phone system and Microsoft Teams licenses failed validation](media/teams-dialer-systems-validation-failed.png "Phone system and Microsoft Teams licenses failed validation")